opendatamonitor/ckanext-harvestodm/README.md

 # ckanext-harvestodm

+This is an adapted version of the CKAN harvester extension (https://github.com/ckan/ckanext-harvest), being used in the OpenDataMonitor project to collect metadata from datasets hosted in open data catalogues powered by CKAN.

 ## General

-This is an adapted version of the CKAN harvester extension (https://github.com/ckan/ckanext-harvest), being used in the OpenDataMonitor project to collect metadata from datasets hosted in open data catalogues powered by CKAN.
+## Changes

 The main modifications include: